Petition for Writ of Certiorari · Verbatim

 The Panel held that the receipt constituted "proof" that Plaintiff made the purchase.
 Opinion at ¶ 14.
 However, a receipt reflects only that a linked account is charged; Best Buy records purchases under the account holder's name regardless of who presents the card.
 CF at 831 ¶ 3.
 Here, Plaintiff's brother—an authorized user—made the purchase.
 As Plaintiff argued, a receipt tied to an account "only establishes that some person made that purchase, not actually who made it."
 CF at 801.

-Without direct evidence identifying the physical purchaser, the Panel's cardholder‑equals‑purchaser assumption is "[m]erely colorable" and thus insufficient to support, let alone preclude, summary judgment:
+Without direct evidence identifying the physical purchaser, the Panel's cardholder‑equals‑purchaser assumption is "[m]erely colorable" and insufficient to support, let alone preclude, summary judgment:

 Controlling Authority